-Unlike the plan in New Jersey and other states, the proposal in Rhode Island ONLY allows sports betting in person at casinos.
+Unlike the plan in New Jersey online sports betting sites and other states, the legislation in Rhode Island ONLY allows sports betting in person at casinos.
 Adding legislation to sanction online gambling in Rhode Island is a potential outcome down the line.

 Rhode Island sportsbooks and casinos

 There are only two casinos in the state of Rhode Island – Twin River Casino in Lincoln and Tiverton Casino Hotel in Tiverton.
 Both casinos are owned by Twin River Holdings and work intensively with software company IGT and sportsbook operator William Hill as strategic partners.